42BV/restzilla/README.md

 ### Service ###

 It is also possible to create a custom service.
-Services must implement the CrudService interface, but we also provide an AbstractCrudService template class:
+Services must implement the CrudService interface to be detected, but we also provide an AbstractCrudService template class:

 ```java
 @Service